 - Tutors are required to attend 3 staff meetings a semester (plus the required first and final semester meetings).
 Staff meetings are usually at 5:30-6:30pm, on varying week nights.
 During these meetings, as a group, we discuss tutoring pedagogy and practice, workshop a variety of sample student writing, and reflect on tutoring experiences.

 - Tutors get paid an hourly rate, and there is often the bonus of good free food at most events.

 If you're interested in applying to become a Writing Centers tutor, please follow the directions below:

 - Undergraduate tutoring applications are only accepted in the spring.

 - Prerequisite: Successful completion of First-Year Writing Seminar requirement

 - Complete this application form and submit it, with a writing sample, either to 174 Rockefeller Hall or email it to the Director, Kate Navickas, at firstname.lastname@example.org

-- Spring – Second Friday of February by noon
+- DEADLINE: Second Friday of February by noon

-Application Process: Applications will be reviewed after the fall/spring deadlines.
+Application Process: Applications will be reviewed after the spring deadline.
 A select number of applicants will be invited to sign-up for small-group interviews.
 The applicants who will be offered positions tutoring, will begin the 6-week (paid) training program after group interviews, roughly midway through the semester.
-Thus, the application and training process takes roughly a semester.
+Thus, the application and training process approximately takes a full semester.
 Newly hired tutors will begin tutoring during the exams period of the semester they get hired and trained.
-We hope to encourage tutors to apply early and to continue tutoring throughout their academic careers at Cornell.
+We hope to encourage tutors to apply early in their academic career and to continue tutoring throughout their time at Cornell.

 - GRADUATE STUDENTS